 Another year, another country — Ireland this time.
-Don’t panic, I’m still with Huawei’s European Research Center, but I’ve decided to take on a new project within the Cyber Security division in Dublin.
+Don’t panic, I’m still freelancing with Huawei’s European Research Center, but I’ve decided to take on a new project straddling Cyber Security projects in Dublin and Shenzhen.
 To be sure, landing in a place without any prior exposure brought with it a flood of new experiences and excitement.
 And unlike in Germany, here at least I faced no language barrier… although some may argue otherwise.

 Those who know me won’t be shocked to find out that I feel at home no matter where I am — I guess travel will do that.
 But Dublin surprised me, and over the course of the last two weeks I’ve developed a genuine fondness for the place.
 Here are a few impressions and stories.